Raffael1998/Semantic-Gaze-Tracking/README.md

 - Another lidar (here Velodyne), that provides a dens point cloud of the surroundings

 The image segmentation used is inspired by the [CSAILVision Github](https://github.com/CSAILVision/semantic-segmentation-pytorch).
+This project was conducted during a 5 months intership in the Centre of Accident Research and Road Safety ([CARRS-Q](https://research.qut.edu.au/carrsq/)) of the Queensland University of Technology (Australia).

 > **A Sim2Real Deep Learning Approach for the Transformation of Images from Multiple Vehicle-Mounted Cameras to a Semantically Segmented Image in Bird’s Eye View**